Lisa M. Dorner, Ph.D.

 For sure, the only lasting truth is change.
 The hopeful news is that if we inquire into our circumstances, if we consider a range of perspectives and unintended consequences of the policies around us, we may be able to bring about helpful rather than hurtful change.
 How have our current circumstances changed you?
 And what change do you want to bring about?

-Filed Under: Educational Policy, Immersion Education, language policy, Research - Publications
+Filed Under: COVID, Educational Policy, Immersion Education, language policy, Research - Publications

 What’s Dual Language Education?